gritsiem/DS_Assignment_2/README.md

 ## Assumptions

 Seller - Login is done assuming unique usernames.
-The feedback is actually updated in DB only whenever the user wants to see their rating and not in real time.
+The feedback is actually updated in DB only when the user wants to see their rating and not in real time.
 Bad and empty client inputs are handled, or otherwise validated.
 In one session, some information is persisted in server (seller id, logged in status).
+It is assumed the client does not have any idea about the server functionalities when it connects.

+DB - For connecting to PostgreSQL, it is assumed it uses sockets and TCP/IP underneath the library API (based on the documentaion)

+Evaluation - The evaluation is carried out only using read functions (fetching products or cart items).

 # What doesn't work
-PostgreSQL was not able to handle more than 49 connections.
-This is despite the default value of 100 for MAX_CONNECTIONS in its configuration.
-Therefore evaluation has been done for 49 simultaneous connections.
+There are a few edge cases that are not handled.
+The seller can upload same product multiple times with all details same as long as ID is autoincremented.
+Ideally, the quantity should be increased.